boucadair/CATS-framework/draft-ietf-cats-framework.md

 This document makes use of the following terms:

+NOTE Dirk: I noticed that the document uses the term "metric" a lot but has not definition of it.
+Also, aligned with the role of C-PS, a definition for a "selection algorithm" may be useful to have, taking suitable service  and network metrics as input and providing a service contact instance as output.

 Client:
 : An endpoint that is connected to a service provider network.